kennethisom/kennethisom.github.io/index.md

 ## Probably eventually other stuff...

 Just getting started.
-Who knows what else I might end up on here one day.
+Who knows what else might end up on here one day.

 # One last thing...